Last Updated on 28/09/2020 by Adina

-- salt and pepper
+- fine sea salt and pepper

 - Optional: 3 large eggs

+- Quarter the onion and thinly slice the quarters.
 Heat the oil and cook the onion until slightly golden.
 Add 3 tablespoons water, cover the pot and cook the onions until soft, about 10 minutes.
 Stir several times in between.

 - Add the chopped tomatoes or the tomatoes from the can including all their juices.
 If using fresh tomatoes you might need to add a bit more water, it really depends on how juicy they are.
 Start with 2-3 tablespoons and add more later if the dish looks dry.

-Stir well and cook for further 15-20 minutes or until the vegetables are soft.
+- Stir well and cook for further 15-20 minutes or until the vegetables are soft.
 Adjust the taste with salt and pepper.